 I myself take language classes online.
 I’ve been learning Japanese online for almost two years and can’t believe how far I’ve gone.
 I also took Spanish classes and I have been taking Thai classes for a few months.
 I now live in Thailand and I struggle to make myself understood, but I want to believe that one day, it will happen!

 Over the years, I’ve also tried myself at Hindi, Vietnamese, Khmer, Romanian, and probably other languages that I don’t remember.
 I did end up speaking Italian eventually, while living in London.
 I was even pretty good at it at some point.
-I started learning Spanish when I moved to Spain and I’m ashamed to say I’m only average at it, but I know why.
-I don’t study seriously and regularly.
-I do have a great teacher at the moment, but there’s only so much she can do.
-I have improved thanks to her, but my motivation to speak perfectly isn’t really there.
-If I really wanted to speak better (and spent as much time studying Spanish than I do Japanese), I probably could.
+I started learning Spanish when I moved to Spain and I’m ashamed to say I only ever became average at it, but I know why.
+I didn’t study seriously and regularly.
+I did have a great teacher at the time, but there was only so much she could do.
+I improved thanks to her, but my motivation to speak perfectly was never really there.
+If I had really wanted to speak better (and spent as much time studying Spanish than I do Japanese), I probably could have.
 And I believe that of everybody.
 It’s all about how much we’re willing to be involved in our learning.
 Teaching has changed me in the way that I don’t believe anymore that speaking a foreign language means we have to speak it perfectly.
 I have amazing students who speak French very well and could easily live in a French-speaking country without the language being a problem, even if they make some mistakes.